QualiSystems/cloudshell-standards/Documentation/compute_standard.md

 OS Distribution | The Operating System (OS) distribution. i.e: linux distributions: debian, fedora, rhel and ubuntu | No OS Version | The Operating System version | No
 Storage Capacity | The storage size in MB.  | No
+Model Name | Attribute of type String.
+Automatically populated model name that will be presented in the Sandbox diagram | No

 #####  Generic Power Port